 1.2.4 Review of Aerial Imagery

-In order to further assess the previous land use of the subject property, available aerial imagery was reviewed.
-Figure 5 shows a 1954 image illustrating the majority of the subject property as open field intersected by a tributary of Sixteen Mile Creek (HSL 1954).
+To further assess the previous land use of the subject property, available aerial imagery was reviewed.
+Figure 5 shows a 1954 image illustrating the subject property as open field intersected by Sixteen Mile Creek (HSCL 1954).